Explore the house at Clandon Park in 2019

 Sharing our progress since the fire has been really important to us.
-This year we’re opening the house and garden to the public again, with access available to even more previously unseen spaces.
-Until the end of October, you’ll be able to return to Clandon Park and see for yourself the extraordinary brickwork bones of this grand Palladian mansion and the small 4 acre garden that surrounds it.
+This year we’re opening the house and garden to the public again, with continued access available to both the ground floor and basement walkways.
+Until early November, you’ll be able to return to Clandon Park and see for yourself the extraordinary brickwork bones of this grand Palladian mansion and the small 4 acre garden that surrounds it.
 Visiting now presents a unique opportunity to see Clandon in its post-fire state, before access becomes more limited.

 On the ground floor the story is similar.
 Standing inside the Marble Hall emphasises both the loss and survival.
 Look left and you can see from the roof through to the basement; look to the right though, and the picture is a very different one.
 Here, the fire was held back and more of the features integral to the building survive.